erseit/ToDoManagement/README.md

 5. Build frontend

 - Backend end point is to be defined in [next.config.js](https://github.com/erseit/ToDoManagement/blob/main/client/next.config.js).
-It should be updated before build, if backend end point has to be changed.
+It should be updated before build, if it has to be changed.

   default backend end point : `http://localhost:80`